Hybrid Transformer with Multi-level Fusion for Multimodal Knowledge Graph Completion: Conclusion and Future Work

 In the future, we plan to 1) apply our approach to more image enhanced natural language processing and information retrieval tasks, such as multimodal event extraction, multimodal sentiment analysis, and multimodal entity retrieval; 2) apply the reverse version of our approach to boost visual representation with text for CV; 3) extend our approach to pre-training of multimodal KGC.

 \begin{acks} We want to express gratitude to the anonymous reviewers for their hard work and kind comments.
-This work is funded by NSFC U19B2027/91846204, National Key R\&D Program of China (Funding No.SQ2018YFC000004), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), and Yongjiang Talent Introduction Programme (2021A-156-G). \end{acks}
+This work is funded by NSFC U19B2027/91846204, National Key R\&D Program of China (Funding No.SQ2018YFC000004), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), and Yongjiang Talent Introduction Programme (2021A-156-G).
+Our work is supported by Information Technology Center and State Key Lab of CAD\&CG, ZheJiang University. \end{acks}